ringarochkryss/cv1/README.md

 * DC Crossfilter displayed skills -What I know!
 * CV
-* Box about the music and web developer -as you might wonder.
+* Box about music and web development -as you might wonder.
 Why this change?
 And is it drastic or logic?
 * Portfolio
 * contact information